Paroxysmal adipose hyperplasia (PAH)

 Notably, there has been a surge in media coverage regarding PAH, including reports of high-profile cases.
 Analysis of the FDA Manufacturer and User Device Experience database for the first three months of 2023 revealed 300 entries related to "CoolSculpt," with 97% of these cases primarily reported by patients and associated with PAH.

 While submental PAH currently represents a minority of reported cases (13%), it is crucial to consider that treatments for submental and submandibular areas received FDA clearance several years after the initial device approval.
 With the growing popularity of these treatments, the incidence of submental PAH may rise.
 PAH is a rare but documented complication of cryolipolysis that can lead to disfigurement.
 Spontaneous resolution of PAH has never been reported, but the condition can be effectively treated with suction (recommended as the first-line approach) or direct lipectomy, resulting in satisfactory outcomes.
-It is imperative for facial plastic surgeons to be well-versed in PAH as a significant clinical entity.
+It is imperative for plastic surgeons to be well-versed in PAH as a significant clinical entity.

 Recommended Treatment for Paroxysmal Adipose Hyperplasia:

 1) VASER Liposuction: This advanced ultrasonic-assisted liposuction technique utilizes ultrasonic energy to selectively emulsify and remove adipose tissue.
 VASER liposuction is known for its ability to minimize blood loss, reduce contour irregularities, and provide precise fat removal, resulting in improved body contouring.
+By emulsifying the fatty tissues and thick fibrous tissues, VASER liposuction allows for precise and controlled removal of excess fat

 4) Hi-Definition Liposuction Technique: Dr. De La Cruz specializes in the application of the Hi-Definition Liposuction technique, which involves precise sculpting of the body to create more defined contours.
 By selectively targeting specific areas, Dr. De La Cruz tailors the procedure to each patient's unique anatomical features and desired outcomes.

 By employing this comprehensive multi-modal approach, Dr. De La Cruz offers patients a personalized treatment plan for PAH.
 This strategy not only involves the removal of excess adipose tissue but also addresses skin retraction and overall body contouring, leading to improved aesthetic outcomes.
 Dr. De La Cruz's expertise and proficiency in these techniques ensure the highest level of care and patient satisfaction.
+PAH poses a significant challenge following cryolipolysis, and it is imperative to explore innovative approaches for its management.
+VASER liposuction combined with Renuvion has emerged as a promising solution, offering improved outcomes and reduced risks compared to traditional liposuction techniques.

 Figure 1: Before & After Photos of Large Volume Hi-Definition Liposuction (2 months after surgery) performed by Dr. Emmanuel De La Cruz, Houston Plastic Surgeon